Internal HTTP(S) load balancer overview

 Each backend service must be defined in the same project as the backends it references.
 Health checks associated with backend services must be defined in the same project as the backend service as well.

-While you can create all the load balancing components and backends in the Shared VPC host project, this model does not separate network administration and service development responsibilities.
+While you can create all the load balancing components and backends in the Shared VPC host project, this type of deployment does not separate network administration and service development responsibilities.

-Clients can access an internal HTTP(S) load balancer if they are in the same Shared VPC network and region as the load balancer.
+The load balancer uses IP addresses and subnets from the host project.
+Clients can access an internal Application Load Balancer if they are in the same Shared VPC network and region as the load balancer.
 Clients can be located in the host project, or in an attached service project, or any connected networks.

 Serverless backends in a Shared VPC environment

-For an internal HTTP(S) load balancer that is using a serverless NEG backend, the backing Cloud Run service must be in the same service project as the the backend service and the serverless NEG.
+For an internal Application Load Balancer that is using a serverless NEG backend, the backing Cloud Run service must be in the same service project as the the backend service and the serverless NEG.
 The load balancer's frontend components (forwarding rule, target proxy, URL map) can be created in either the host project, the same service project as the backend components, or any other service project in the same Shared VPC environment.

 Cross-project service referencing